Is the University of Health Sciences Antigua (UHSA) accredited by the Liaison Committee on Medical Education (LCME)?

 Does the medical school accept individuals with a B.S. degree in other disciplines but lack science requirements?

 Yes.
 Individuals with a B.S. degree in other disciplines but lacking science requirements may be considered for the M.D. program, however, the necessary prerequisites would need to be completed for admission.
-If an applicant is missing one or two courses, an applicant may be given permission to complete these courses on campus.

 Is there a preferred undergraduate major for admission into your medical program?